claraaestvz/Master-s-Thesis-on-Transcriptomic-Analysis-in-Chromohalobacter-salexigens/README.md

-# Master's Thesis on Transcriptomic Analysis in Chromohalobacter-salexigens
+# Master's Thesis on Transcriptomic Analysis in *Chromohalobacter-salexigens*
-Repository containing Bash and R scripts for transcriptomic analysis of Chromohalobacter salexigens.
+Repository containing Bash and R scripts for transcriptomic analysis of *Chromohalobacter salexigens*.

 ## Analysis Description
-This repository contains the Bash and R scripts used to perform a transcriptomic (RNA-seq) analysis in the halophilic bacterium Chromohalobacter salexigens.
+This repository contains the Bash and R scripts used to perform a transcriptomic (RNA-seq) analysis in the halophilic bacterium *Chromohalobacter salexigens*.
 The purpose of this analysis was to determine the molecular mechanisms involving a key regulatory molecule in this bacterium, EupR.
-The repository provides a reproducible pipeline for data preprocessing, differential gene expression analysis, and functional analysis to facilitate future studies on halophilic gene regulation.
+The repository provides a reproducible pipeline for data preprocessing, differential gene expression analysis and functional analysis to facilitate future studies on halophilic gene regulation.

 Initially, the analysis was performed on a remote Linux environment accessed from a Windows system through an SSH connection using MobaXterm as the terminal client.
 Subsequently, the analysis was carried out in R (v4.3.1) within the RStudio environment.